Will COP27 see progress on 'loss and damage' from climate change?

 With warming-driven disasters hitting the poor harder, pressure is growing for new sources of global funding to repair the harm

-BARCELONA - As large parts of the planet struggle with climate-inflicted woes, from floods in Pakistan to forest fires in the United States, the thorny issue of how to address "loss and damage" driven by global warming has risen up the political agenda.
+SHARM EL-SHEIKH, Egypt - As large swathes of the planet struggle with climate-inflicted woes, from floods in Pakistan to drought in the Horn of Africa, the thorny issue of how to address "loss and damage" driven by global warming is moving up the political agenda fast.

-Nine years ago, U.N. climate negotiators agreed to set up a formal mechanism to tackle loss and damage - but little concrete has emerged, beyond a donor-backed effort to boost insurance against weather disasters in developing countries.
+Nine years ago, U.N. climate negotiators agreed to set up a formal mechanism to tackle loss and damage - but little concrete has emerged from it, beyond a donor-backed effort to boost insurance against weather disasters in developing countries.

-With frontline nations like small islands being hit harder, they - backed by climate activists - are pushing for funding and other help to deal with loss and damage from worsening floods, droughts, storms, heat and rising sea levels.
+With frontline nations like small islands being hit harder, they - supported by climate activists - are pushing for funding and technical help to deal with the destruction they face from worsening floods, droughts, storms, heat and rising sea levels.

-At September's United Nations General Assembly, U.N.
+In September, U.N.
 Secretary-General Antonio Guterres waded into the debate with a controversial proposal for rich governments to tax "windfall" profits by fossil fuel companies, which are making billions of dollars from high energy prices.

-The money, he proposed, should be redirected to countries suffering loss and damage caused by climate change, as well as to people struggling with rising food and energy prices.
+The money, he proposed, should be redirected to countries suffering loss and damage caused by climate change, as well as to people struggling with the high cost of food and energy.

 Here's why loss and damage is set to be a hot topic at November's COP27 U.N. climate change conference in Egypt:

-"Loss and damage" refers to the harm and destruction that happens when people and places are not prepared for climate-driven impacts, and have not or cannot adjust the way they live to protect themselves from longer-term shifts.
+"Loss and damage" refers to the physical and mental harm that happens to people and places when they are not prepared for climate-driven shocks, or are unable to adapt the way they live to protect themselves from longer-term shifts.